 Sauce the Ribs

 Putting barbecue sauce on ribs is always optional, but since these were cooked in an oven and not in a smoker or on a grill, a sauce will add an extra flavor, making them taste and feel a lot more like barbecue.
 (Barbecue sauce is also a great fix for ribs that seem a little dry.)
 Opt for a good quality barbecue sauce for ribs, like a classic BBQ rib sauce.
 The sauce you choose should match the flavors of the rub that was used at the beginning.

 To sauce the ribs, remove the cooking tray from the oven and thickly brush the sauce over both sides of the ribs.
 Make sure to get it everywhere.
 Then, return the ribs, uncovered, to the oven to bake the sauce in.
 This step can be repeated several times to layer the sauce and to create a sticky, messy rib that everyone will enjoy.
 Reduce the oven temperature to 200 F/95 C for repeated saucing.
 Barbecue sauces, like the rub, will burn at a high temperature, so it is best to keep the cooking temperature low.
 Allow 10 to 15 minutes of cooking time between each saucing.Continue to 9 of 10 below.

 Cut the Ribs

 With the ribs completely cooked, it's time to cut them.
 Unlike meats cooked at high temperatures, the ribs should go from the oven to the cutting board to the plate (or hand) as quickly as possible.
 The best way to slice ribs is by standing them upright on their side with the exposed bone end up.
 A good sharp knife should slide down between the ribs easily.
-If you have the bone-side facing towards you, it is easier to see where to cut.Continue to 10 of 10 below.
+If you have the bone-side facing toward you, it is easier to see where to cut.Continue to 10 of 10 below.